Scalability enhancement of quantum computing under limited connectivity through distributed quantum computing: The error model for random-circuit benchmarking

 \subsection{The error model for DQC under connectivity constraints}

-In the previous section, we derive a one-to-one correspondence relation among different metrics QV random-circuit benchmarking, which allows us to employ average AGF to evaluate quantum computing device.
-According Eq. \eqref{gf_markov} and \eqref{eq::avg_AGF_U_indep}, the average AGF is determined by the effective preserving factors $\vec{P} = (P_{q_{1}},...,P_{q_{N}})$.
-In this section, we will establish a theory for determining the vector $\vec{P}$ under connectivity constraints.
+In the previous section, we derive a one-to-one correspondence relation among different metrics QV random-circuit benchmarking, which allows us to employ average AGF to evaluate quantum computing devices.
+According Eq. \eqref{gf_markov} and \eqref{eq::avg_AGF_U_indep}, the average AGF is determined by the effective preserving factors $\vec{\wp} = (\wp_{q_{1}},...,\wp_{q_{N}})$.
+In this section, we will establish a theory for determining the effective vector $\vec{\wp}$ under connectivity constraints.

 We start our analysis with the fully connected single-QPU device, which is the simplest case.
 An $N$-qubit quantum volume circuit has N layers of gates.
 In each layer, there are $\lfloor\frac{N}{2}\rfloor$ SU(4) gates acting on N qubits.
 In the single-qubit depolarizing noise model, each SU(4) gate is followed by two single-qubit depolarizing channels.
 There are in total $2N\lfloor\frac{N}{2}\rfloor$ depolarizing channels acting on the $N$ qubits.
 Here, we assume the preserving factor $P_{q}$ of a single-qubit depolarizing channel is a constant for a qubit $q$, independent of layers.
+In average, there are $2\lfloor\frac{N}{2}\rfloor$ effective single-qubit depolarizing channels in the end of the circuit.
+The effective preserving factor is

-The average gate fidelity can be then estimated by the following formula,
+According to Eq. \eqref{eq::agf_eff_p}, the average gate fidelity can be then estimated by the following formula,

 where the $\mathbb{Q}$ is the set of qubits representing a QPU.